Before Otago MBA

 Life after graduation

 Wendy was headhunted into senior positions with NGOs the minute she graduated.
-She is now the National Director of the Afghanistan ChildFund Organisation, managing 200 staff.
+She became the National Director of the Afghanistan ChildFund Organisation, managing 200 staff.
 The ChildFund organisation helps marginalised poor children.

 Wendy believes that the biggest benefit of the Otago MBA education is the confidence it has given her.